 In the 1889 edition of The Official Railway List, the Atlanta & Florida reported operating 5 locomotives, 4 passenger cars, and 91 freight and miscellaneous cars.

 In the 1894 edition it reported 7 locomotives, 6 passenger cars, and 256 freight and miscellaneous cars.

 Rather than construct its own freight and passenger facilities in Atlanta, the A&F made an agreement with the East Tennessee, Virginia & Georgia to use that company's stations.

-The road was purchased by J.P.
-Morgan in 1895 and renamed the Atlanta and Florida Railway.
-It was quickly consolidated into the new Southern Railway and became its Fort Valley branch line.
+The road was reorganized as the Atlanta & Florida Railway in 1893.
+In June 1895, it was purchased by J.P.
+Morgan and soon consolidated into the new Southern Railway, becoming that company's Fort Valley branch line.

 The A&F entered Atlanta at Roseland, a community near the junction of McDonough Blvd. and Jonesboro Rd.

 Most of the railroad has long been abandoned.
 Service on the northern section, from Roseland to Williamson, ended in 1939.
 The section between Williamson and Roberta was abandoned in 1977.